 These bands help guide monitoring and treatment recommendations.

-It’s important to remember that x-ray measurements have a small margin of error—often around 3–5 degrees.
+It’s important to remember that x-ray measurements have a small margin of error, often around 3–5 degrees.
 A change from 18° to 20° may not be clinically meaningful, whereas a change from 18° to 28° certainly is.
 At Dorsi, we always interpret numbers in context.

 The same Cobb angle can mean different things at different ages:

 That’s why we pair Cobb angle with growth status and curve pattern when planning care.
+We utilise a special calculation to assess progression risk.

 Dorsi Spinal Institute uses repeat imaging at safe intervals to track Cobb angle over time.
 We look for: